Envitia/maplink-docs/pages/support/install-and-upgrade.md

 > **MapLink Pro 11: The next major release of MapLink Pro is now available.
 MapLink Pro 8.x has now entered support and maintenance end-of-life.
 [Please contact us to discuss how to bring your systems up-to-date](https://forms.office.com/e/6ydUswfjEe).**

 There are structural differences between 11.1 and previous versions of MapLink Pro.
-This page explains how to upgrade your application to MapLink Pro 11.1.
+This page explains how to upgrade your application to MapLink Pro 11.1 and above.

 # Windows Development Machine
 ## Installation